spinks/vim-leader-guide/README.md

 - Fix bug where: on calling LeaderGuideD before calling LeaderGuide an error would throw due to undefined s:reg variable
 - Add option to display menu keys with a "+" in-front of the description if they expand into a submenu (à la emacs-which-key)
 	- option is `g:leaderGuide_display_plus_menus = 0`, off by default
+- The leader menu will now wait for a either a correct input to perform the action, or escape/enter to exit the menu

 This Plugin is not stable yet.
 The configuration and commands might change in the future.